Only $99.00 away from free shipping!

 If you’re suffering from celiac disease, you probably know that the only real treatment is a completely gluten-free diet – and that can be nearly impossible to achieve.

 You may avoid restaurants for fear of cross-contamination… shy away from dinner parties… and stick with clearly labeled gluten-free products (even if they’re not as satisfying as their gluten-filled counterparts).
 Unfortunately, that may not be enough to make sure you’re not affected by gluten.

 And while staying as gluten-free as possible may help you avoid new damage to your intestines – the hallmark of celiac disease – it usually won’t repair the existing damage to your GI (gastrointestinal) system.
 That can leave you vulnerable to all sorts of long-term health issues.

-That’s why your system needs special enzymes and probiotic support to help your body heal itself and neutralize any accidental gluten you come across.
+That’s why your system needs special enzymes and gut support to help your body address gluten damage and neutralize any accidental gluten you come across.

 Celiac Disease Causes Severe Nutrient Deficiencies

 When you have celiac disease, gluten becomes your archenemy.
 Even small amounts of this grain-based protein trigger an autoimmune (where your immune system thinks your body is the enemy) response.

 When your immune system detects gluten, it attacks the villi in your small intestine.
 Villi are tiny finger-like bumps that line your small intestine and help your body absorb more nutrients from food and deliver them into your bloodstream.